csgillespie/efficientR/main.md

 apply(x, 2, function(i) mean(i) / sd(x))
 ```

-This is inefficient since the value of `sd(x)` is constant, recalculating the standard
+This is inefficient since the value of `sd(x)` is constant and thus recalculating the standard
 deviation for every column is unnecessary.
 Instead we should evaluate once and
 store the result